isomerpages/nlb-learning/_singapore/Adults/Content on Food Heritage.md

 <h5 class="margin--bottom--lg" id="lp-hawker-centres"><b>Singapore's Food Heritage: Hawker Centres</b></h5>

 <p>From chicken rice and prata, to nasi lemak and laksa, hawker centres offer a dazzling array of dishes that reflect the multicultural identity and heritage of Singapore.
-More than just eating places, hawker centres are a unique aspect of Singapore culture and everyday life.
+More than just eating places, hawker centres are a unique aspect of Singapore culture and everyday life.</p>
 <table border="1">
             <tbody><tr>
                         <td>